RosettaCommons/documentation/rosetta_basics/scoring/VoidsPenaltyEnergy.md

 ## Use with symmetry

 The ```voids_penalty``` scoring function is fully compatible with symmetry.
 Unfortunately, symmetry does not significantly accelerate the precalculation, since symmetric copies of rotamers must each have their volumes quantified due to small asymmetries introduced by the discretization of the space in a voxel grid.
-It does slightly accelerate the calculation carried out for each simulated annealing move, though, since the sum of the volumes of symmetric rotamers can be pre-calculated.
+It does slightly accelerate the calculation carried out for each simulated annealing move, though, since the sum of the volumes of symmetric rotamers can be precalculated.

 ## Organization of the code